buditanrim/buditanrim.github.io/_posts/2020-06-16-reflect-question.md

 ---

 ### Navigate from where you are
 The goal of this exercise is to understand where you currently stand in your career.
 From here, we can build a self-development plan.
-You can do this alone.
-Or if you have a manager you can trust, have a conversation around this and ask them to give their perspective on what your responsibilities, a few tactics that can be used to achieve those, and what to improved.
-And vice versa, if you're a manager, you can use this to think together about what to grow next.
+You can do this alone or talk to someone you trust.
+If you're a manager, you can use this to think together about what to grow next.

 It's always good to do this from time to time, here is an example from my recent exercise:
 >As a lead, I see myself to empower team, make space, and remove blockers.
 I need to make space to give enough creative space and let them decide on the details.
 To achieve this, I have to align on the outcome and let them figure out the approach.
 I need to (other responsibility)...
 Currently, I can be better at setting up expectation.
 Next, I need communicate clearer expectation as early as possible in the project.